Testimonials

 Specifically, Affirmative Leaders Fellows will:

-Participate in a multi-day orientation, where they will meet their fellows cohort, learn from leaders in public affirmative litigation, and set goals and plan for the year.
+Participate in a virtual orientation, where they will meet their fellows cohort, learn from leaders in public affirmative litigation, and set goals and plan for the year.

 Connect for monthly learning opportunities.